osrf/vrx-docker/README.md

 If during your development you need to kill the server and competitor containers, you can do so with:

 ```
-./utils/kill_vrx_containers.bash
+./utils/kill_vorc_containers.bash
 ```

-This will kill and remove all VRX containers.
+This will kill and remove all VORC containers.

 ### Investigating issues in the competitor container